 The Pokemon – Some are simply easier to draw than others.
 For instance, a Gyarados would be significantly more of a challenge than something like a Ditto; yet, both are in the same rank of difficulty.
 This means that the images of easier-made Pokemon should have more content or be held to a stricter standard than the more difficult-made creatures.
-This should reflect in your score.
+This should reflect in your pass/fail declaration.
 Also keep in mind that if a piece as multiple Pokemon/focus points in it, the target’s (if capture attempt) importance should be obvious.
 It should generally be the main focus of the piece.

 Curators are paid roughly every two weeks to month depending on how many or few wages there are.
 In order to receive these, Curators need to keep a record of their work, located in the Log Thread (BMG | PWN | PXR) in the Art sub-section.
 If a Curator’s log isn’t updated by the time wages go up, they may not be paid until the next wage period.
 Curators should be updating their logs after each time they claim new wages.

 List any pieces, including a link, that need to be paid.
 Clearly mark which pieces are paid or unpaid.
 You can use any format you like as long as this is clear.
 Many people put past work in a spoiler tag and put unpaid work on top in the open.
 Some also track total wages or legend tracker, but this is optional (but recommended if interested in a legend, to save counting time later).